rad182/potential/github/workflow.md

-### Github and Merging
+### GitHub and Merging

 ##### Integration-Manager Work flow

-Our work flow for working on code and having it added to our 'main codebase' is a variation on what is known as the '[Integration-Manager Workflow](http://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows#Integration-Manager-Workflow),' except we use Github's web tools instead of email.
+Our work flow for working on code and having it added to our 'main codebase' is a variation on what is known as the '[Integration-Manager Workflow](http://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows#Integration-Manager-Workflow),' except we use GitHub's web tools instead of email.

 It generally would work as follows: